alillevangbech/alillevangbech/CompFinance/README.md

 1. **Project1**

-    A project for testing out building upon existing RNG (Randonm Number Generators) in the standard library.
+    A project for testing out building upon existing RNG (Random Number Generators) in the standard library.
 Furthermore, Black-Scholes pricing is included - both analytical and Monte-Carlo.
 Same goes for the Heston model.

 2. **Project2**